What is a contingent beneficiary?

 Your policy may allow you to name people in other beneficiary tiers (tertiary, quaternary, and so on), but primary and contingent beneficiaries are enough for most people.

-Review your beneficiaries regularly, especially after major life events or if your estate planning strategy evolves, so you can correct contact information or change a beneficiary as needed.
+You can also change your beneficiary any time.
+It’s good to review your beneficiaries regularly, especially after major life events or if your estate planning strategy evolves, so you can correct contact information or change a beneficiary as needed.

 Ideally, your primary beneficiary would never die before you, but life insurance is about safeguarding your loved ones from worst-case scenarios.